stable-packages/store/README.md

-If you use a file level variable to store some states, and your library can be used by other libraries, the state it stores would scatter around the memory and you will get inconsistent result.
+If you use a file level variable to store some states, and your library can be used by other libraries, the state it stores could scatter around the memory and you will get inconsistent result.

 For example, you have this: